-What is Post-Traumatic Stress Disorder?
+What is Post-Traumatic Stress Disorder (PTSD)?

 What Causes PTSD?

-War or military combat
+- War or military combat experiences.

-Exposure to violence or death
+- Exposure to violence or death, physical assault.

-Natural disasters such as earthquakes or tornadoes
+- Natural disasters such as earthquakes or tornadoes.

-How we can help:
+How can we help?

 At Elumind, we believe in an integrative approach is a path to healing the root of the disorder.
 Because PTSD is a brain-based disorder that affects brain function and brainwave regulation, you will begin the healing process with the following: